 Babies frequently wake up at night because the overstimulating environment makes it difficult for them to stay asleep.
 They are swamped by more toys, noise, people, and sensation.
 Therefore, physical exercise and excitement should be avoided before bedtime.

 If that happens, try to create a quieter environment for your baby.
 You can use a relaxing warm bath, read a story, lie down with your child, and sing some quiet songs to help him calm down before going to bed.
 Please turn off the TV or your phone to spend time on your child until he calms down.
-It will help your child sleep soundly, have fewer overnight awakenings and wake up in a better mood in the next morning.
+It will help your child sleep soundly, have fewer overnight awakenings and wake up in a better mood the next morning.

 5. Understimulating Environment